syyunn/DeepWTO/README.md

 - [ ] https://docs.wto.org/dol2fe/Pages/FE_Search/DDFDocuments/62149/Q/WT/DS/207R.pdf

 ### Further Steps - "Narrow down the scope of reasoning"
-With DS231 EC-Sardines case as a example, this case not just directly get to the simple conclusion, "inconsistent with TBT 2.4".
+With ***DS231 EC-Sardines*** case as an example, this case not just directly get to the simple conclusion, "inconsistent with TBT 2.4".
 It checked whether the problematic measure actually falls into the scope of TBT and there exists another steps that Panel/AB shares and follows.
 Therefore, for the development of the process, one must consider how to train the network with